 For example, if you use HostGator to host your website (like we do), your nameservers will look like this:

 When the nameservers get your lookup request, they look up the IP address for the website you’re looking for then forward you/your computer to it.

 It seems complicated, sure, but thanks to the hard work of a lot of really smart people, all of this takes place in less than a millisecond after you hit enter.

-Parts of a Domain Name
+Parts and Types of Domain Names

 Domain names are read from right to left, just like normal text (if you speak English).